Shortages in Venezuela: Corruption

 According to retired general Antonio Rivero, Maduro allowed the military to control their schemes, which made them less rebellious by giving them the resources to feed their families, among other benefits.
-The military has also used currency control licenses to obtain dollars at a lower exchange rate than the average Venezuelan.
+The military also used currency control licenses to obtain dollars at a lower exchange rate than the average Venezuelan.
 The military shared the licenses with friendly businessmen to import very few goods with the cheaper dollars while pocketing the remaining dollars.
 Documents show that General Rodolfo Marco Torres had given contracts to potential shell companies.
 Two companies, the Panamanian located Atlas Systems and J.A.
 Comercio de Generous Alimenticios diverted $5.5 million to Swiss accounts of two brothers-in-law of then-food minister, General Carlos Osorio in 2012 and 2013.

 In late January 2017, members of the United States Congress responded to the Associated Press investigation, suggested making targeted sanctions against corrupt Venezuelan officials who had taken advantage of the food shortages and participated in graft.
 Democratic Senator of Maryland and ranking member of the Foreign Relations Committee Ben Cardin stated, "When the military is profiting off of food distribution while the Venezuelan people increasingly starve, corruption has reached a new level of depravity that cannot go unnoticed."
 Senator Marco Rubio said that, "This should be one of President Trump's first actions in office."